cran-task-views/Psychometrics/Psychometrics.md

 -   The `r pkg("mediation")` allows both parametric and nonparametric causal mediation analysis.
 It also allows researchers to conduct sensitivity analysis for certain parametric models.
--   Functions for data screening, testing moderation, mediation, and estimating power are contained in the
-    `r pkg("QuantPsyc")` package.
 -   The package `r pkg("multiplex")` is especially designed for social networks with relations at different levels.
 In this sense, the program has effective ways to treat multiple networks